15ho/xauth/README.md

 # XAuth
 > NOTE: This project is under development.

-The TOTP Authenticator is a Chrome extension that generates verification codes.
+A Chrome extension for generating TOTP codes.

 base on:
 - [React](https://reactjs.org/)